Services Which Have Changed Direction

 Arguably this is the most painful disaster ever to befall an MSA, but it is also perhaps the most necessary.
 It all happened despite a series of leaflets trying to encourage people to visit this majestic service area, the sort of thing not seen since the early 1970s.

-Although all slightly different, particularly Barnsdale Bar's roots in the early '60s excitement of it all, these three all share a similar story.
+Although all slightly different, particularly Barnsdale Bar's roots in the early '60s excitement of it all, these four all share a similar story.
 They aimed to cater for an apparently rising number of trunk road users, apparently wanting MSA facilities, but these customers haven't materialised and in line with the shrinking number of rural restaurants, this idea never really took off.
 Peartree almost made this list until it was thrown a lifeline and appears to have new life breathed into it by Welcome Break.
 You could ask that if there's a format that works for Peartree why isn't there one for the others, but frankly there isn't enough time for Welcome Break to go around resuscitating every struggling TRSA out there every time customer's demands change.

 This one only makes the list out of sympathy.
 It was supposed to be a motorway service area but only ever made it as a group of buildings imposing as a TRSA.
 Must try harder.

 A triumph of optimism over practicality, Burtonwood was always known as "that half-derelict place near Liverpool".
 It was an early sufferer of Severn View Syndrome where people would actively avoid it, meaning Welcome Break put seemingly few resources into it.
 Eventually the westbound side was finally kicked into the grass and, after being left abandoned for a while, was demolished, with all customers being sent to the eastbound side in a project referred to as "consolidation of facilities".
 This lit the path for a complete refurbishment and so far, so good.